TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 Column identifiers take any of the following forms:

-* A symbolic name from the list of columns option.
+* A symbolic name kutoka the list of columns option.
 * An integer n, specifying the nth data column.
 * A string of the form #n, where n is an integer, specifying the nth display column.